 Visitors are our guests and not expected to support our ministries.
 But you are welcome to participate as your heart leads you to give.

-Pastor Roger Vomhof currently serves as Vacancy Pastor.
+Pastors Curtis Holub and Roger Vomhof currently serve as Vacancy Pastors.

 See the pastor if you are interested in becoming a member.